CarlosMartinezPenate/CarlosNotebook/_posts/2024-07-14-RNALater_Assestment.md

 2. Put the cap on the reservoir.
 3. Cleaned the top with an alcohol pad.
 4. Placed the filter in with tweezers.
-5. With a syringe attached, injected RNALater from the exit of the 25-way valve until RNALater would flood the port connected to the filter holder.
+5. With a syringe attached, inject RNALater from the exit of the 25-way valve until RNALater floods the port connected to the filter holder.
 6. Moved the 25-way valve to the next port and repeated the procedure.
 7. Intercalated RNALater and DDW until port 5.
 8. **Confused RNALater with DDW at port 5 and continued until port 9.**